fpezzati/keymaster/README.md

 - cookie I build are naive,
 - cookie building should not stay into idp file, the github.rs, but stay in server.
 What is in github.rs should only care about picking token and related username/email,
 - cookie I build is NOT secure and NOT httponly.
 How's that possible?

+## 20241127
+I left this log behind.
+I implement the 'verify' function, I also decide it is time to move functions from github and verify mods; these mods should follow SRP so just respectively do provide token and validate a token.

+Moving accessory functions outside the two mods and into server mod.
+The verify mod is already clean, let's go for github.

+Changing opinion again about errors...
+Enums aren't cool..